Sweet Potato Cornbread has subtle hints of sweetness and cinnamon making it perfect for your fall and winter meals.

 Better yet, how about honey and a good, big pat of butter?

 For a sweet potato breakfast or brunch bread be sure to check out this easy recipe.
 Sweet Potato Muffins with Crumble Topping have an optional praline glaze.
+It also makes a great side for Carrot Pumpkin Soup with Brown Butter.

 Sweet Potato Cornbread